 (MSCHE) – Middle States Commission on Higher Education

-The Middle States Commission on Higher Education (MSCHE), located at 3624 Market Street, Philadelphia, PA 19104 (276-284-5000), is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
+The Middle States Commission on Higher Education (MSCHE), located at 1007 North Orange Street, 4th Floor, MB #166, Wilmington, DE 19801, is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
 The Commission is a voluntary, non-governmental, membership association that defines, maintains, and promotes educational excellence across institutions with diverse missions, student populations, and resources.
 It examines each institution as a whole, rather than specific programs within institutions.
 Centenary has been an accredited institution with Middle States since 1932.

 Learn more about Centenary University’s current MSCHE accreditation status.

 Several undergraduate and graduate programs at Centenary University have demonstrated their high quality standards and dedication to sound assessment by voluntarily securing accreditation by a disciplinary or professional organization.
 These continuous assessment processes dictated by CAEP, CSWE, and IACBE go above and beyond our Institutional Expectations for Assessment (2017).
 In recognition of this excellence in assessment, Centenary will not subject these high-quality programs to overlapping and unnecessarily duplicative assessment requirements.

 (CAEP) – Council for the Accreditation of Educator Preparation